linkerd/linkerd2/CONTRIBUTING.md

 Describe the modifications you've made.

+If this PR changes a behavior, it is helpful to describe the difference between the old behavior and the new behavior.
+Provide before and after screenshots, example CLI output, or changed YAML where applicable.

+Describe any implementation changes which are particularly complex or unintuitive.

+List any follow-up work that will need to be done in a future PR and link to any relevant Github issues.

 #### Validation ####

 Describe the testing you've done to validate your change.
+Give instructions for reviewers to replicate your tests.
 Performance-related changes should include before- and after- benchmark results.

 [discourse]: https://discourse.linkerd.io/c/linkerd2
 [issue]: https://github.com/linkerd/linkerd2/issues/new